Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 RHODES 6th OBSERVATION:

 Rhodes observed that the plenum space in the fuel tubes must be sufficient to accommodate both spare liquid sodium and inert gas fission products.
 Due to the high energy neutrons causing fuel tube crystal structure changes the fuel tube material tends to swell, increasing the volume inside the fuel tube.
 There must be enough spare sodium to ensure that through out the working life of the fuel tube the gap between the fuel rods and the fuel tube is entirely filled with liquid sodium.
 During the fuel tube working life the fuel tube material gradually converts from iron to chromium and then to titanium.
 The yield stress of the fuel tube material may decrease with time.
-Hence the fuel tube plenum size must be sufficiently large to ensure that the combined fuel tube pressure stress from inert gas fission products and thermal stress due to the heat flux in the core region at full reactor power remains safely below the fuel tube material yield stress.
+Hence the fuel tube plenum size must be sufficiently large to ensure that the combined fuel tube pressure stress from inert gas fission products and thermal stress due to the heat flux in the core zone at full reactor power remains safely below the fuel tube material yield stress.

 RHODES 7th OBSERVATION: